wildlyinaccurate/wildlyinaccurate.github.io/_posts/2017-04-04-introducing-a-faster-bbc-news-front-page.md

 To the project managers, business analysts, and product owners: I don't think you get enough credit.
 Thank you for working extraordinarily hard to smooth out all of the bumps in this project, and for providing the development team with a clear path.

 And finally, to my team: You are amazing.
 I'm so proud of what we've built together.
 On a more personal level, you've made coming into work feel like coming home to a second family, and I'm eternally grateful for that.
-The doughnuts are on me 💜.
+The donuts are on me 💜.

 <hr>